How to Plan an International Trip

 8. Book Flights:

-Once you’ve found the perfect flights, always book directly with the airline rather than a third party (like Expedia or eDreams).
-Sure, a third party might show a slightly cheaper fare, but if something goes wrong — say your flight is canceled — the airline will often send you right back to the booking site to fix it (and that can be a nightmare).
-Before you book, check the airline’s cancellation policy and use a credit card that includes travel insurance.
-Many cards offer trip cancellation coverage, lost baggage protection, and more — just be sure to read the fine print so you know exactly what’s covered.
+Once you’ve spotted the perfect flights, it’s always best to book directly with the airline instead of through a third party like Expedia or eDreams.
+Sure, third-party sites might show a slightly cheaper price, but if anything goes wrong—like a canceled flight—the airline will usually send you back to the booking site to sort it out, which can be a real headache.
+Before you hit that “book” button, take a quick look at the airline’s cancellation policy and try to use a credit card that includes travel insurance.
+Lots of cards offer great perks like trip cancellation coverage and lost baggage protection—just make sure to read the fine print so you know exactly what’s covered.

 9. Book Accommodation